-This is our tenth year at Berridon Farm and while we are a huge way away from living a self sufficient dream, we've come a long way from our house in London with its tiny patch of garden.
+This is our eleventh year at Berridon Farm and while we are a huge way away from living a self sufficient dream, we've come a long way from our house in London with its tiny patch of garden.

-We're looking into green technologies for other energy used on the farm, and our dream is to be entirely off-grid.
+We're always looking into green technologies for other energy used on the farm, and our dream is to be entirely off-grid.